How? By Creating a "MRP-LEAN Culture!"

 problems that plague your operation) can be permanently eliminated by a

-tenacious execution of Bill's "10-Basics of Best-in-Class, Lean Manufacturing."
+tenacious execution of Bill's "10-Basics of MRP-LEAN Manufacturing."

 for individual and team empowerment

 10-Basics for individual growth and earnings